 Among the many acres of land entrusted to the care of the Land Trust you will find large tracts dedicated to recreational use.
-Enjoy your visits to our public properties and four Nature Preserves (three of which are each larger than Central Park and are within Huntsville city limits) and experience the unique trails and treasures they provide.
+Enjoy your visits to our public properties and five Nature Preserves (three of which are each larger than Central Park and are within Huntsville city limits) and experience the unique trails and treasures they provide.

 For everyone’s benefit and safety, please adhere to our simple land use rules so that we may continue providing a positive outdoor experience to all.